AttackPattern/CSharpAnalytics/README.md

 The easiest way to start is to use the AutoMeasurement helper class.
 It hooks into a few events and will automatically give you:

-* Application launch, suspend, resume events
+* Application launch and reason
 * Visitor, session activity, time-spent
 * Social sharing events
 * Screen navigation activity